pankababukova/FriendsFinder/README.md

 Default messages send in the chat appear as "null" instead of "Hello!".
 Screenshots to visualise the testing are available.

+Maybe the error with the default message comes from the fact the both the SQLite database (ChatDatabase.kt) and the class User.kt contain a var msg.
+Still testing.

 The user is not notified when receiving a message, this function should be added in future.